nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2015-12-04-testing-spring-mvc-controllers.md

 );
 ```

 The class `MockMvcRequestBuilders` provides static methods, such as `get` or `post`, to simulate HTTP requests on a particular endpoint of the controller (`1`).
-HTTP parameters can be added fluently to the request (`2`).
+We can add HTTP parameters to the request fluently (`2`).

-Furthermore, other static methods are provided by the `MockMvcRequestBuilders` class:
+Furthermore, the `MockMvcRequestBuilders` class provides other static methods:

 - HTTP verbs like `delete`, `put` or `patch`.
 - `fileUpload` to upload binary files.